 How to interpret values

-It is important to evaluate not just the number, but the context.
+It is important to assess not only the number but the context.
 Even a moderate increase can indicate:

 - decreased tissue sensitivity;